bitlap/intellij-sbt-dependency-analyzer/README.md

 **File Cache Timeout**

-If a file remains unchanged for more than 3600 seconds, the plugin will execute the `dependencyDot` task.
-Otherwise, it will use the existing one, unless you opt for a `Refresh`.
+If the dependent file (`.dot`) has not been modified within the last `3600 seconds` (default value), the plugin will continue to use the existing file for analysis, otherwise the `dependencyDot` command will be executed, which is a certain degree of caching, but the caching may not take effect when the project first opens the analysis graph.

 **Organization**

-If you specify this value, the `organization` task will not be used to retrieve your project's organization.
+If you specify this value, the `organization` command will not be used to retrieve your project's organization.

 **Disable Scopes**